dolphindb/api_python3/README.md

 - **msgAsTable:** a Boolean value.
 If *msgAsTable* = true, the subscribed data is ingested into *handler* as a DataFrame.
 The default value is false, which means the subscribed data is ingested into *handler* as a List of nparrays.
 This optional parameter has no effect if *batchSize* is not specified.
 - **batchSize:** an integer indicating the number of unprocessed messages to trigger the *handler*.
 If it is positive, the *handler* does not process messages until the number of unprocessed messages reaches *batchSize*.
 If it is unspecified or non-positive, the *handler* processes incoming messages as soon as they come in.
 - **throttle:** an integer indicating the maximum waiting time (in seconds) before the *handler* processes the incoming messages.
 The default value is 1.
 This optional parameter has no effect if *batchSize* is not specified.
+- **userName:** a string indicating the username used to connect to the server
+- **password:** a string indicating the password used to connect to the server
+- **streamDeserializer:** the deserializer for the subscribed heterogeneous stream table

 Please specify the configuration parameter *maxPubConnections* for the publisher node first.
 See [Streaming Tutorial](https://github.com/dolphindb/Tutorials_EN/blob/master/streaming_tutorial.md#2-core-functionalities)